 After any failure of any of the water measurement sites / systems set out in Appendix B, confirmation that the system is fully functional must be provided to the Bay of Plenty Regional Council within 72 hours of repairs and the water measurement site / system must be verified within two months of the repairs or replacement being completed.

-Any water data recorded by, and submitted from, any recording devices as part of the water measurement sites / systems set out in Appendix B must meet the following requirements:
+Any water data recorded by, and submitted from, any recording devices as part of the water measurement sites / systems set out in Appendix B must be:

-Data shall be submitted to the Bay of Plenty Regional Council on a daily basis;
+submitted to the Bay of Plenty Regional Council on a daily basis;

-Data shall be submitted with a maximum interval between readings of 15 minutes, or in accordance with the National Environmental Monitoring Standard (NEMS) requirements, whichever is the more stringent;
+submitted with a maximum interval between readings of 15 minutes, or in accordance with the National Environmental Monitoring Standard (NEMS) requirements, whichever is the more stringent;

-Data shall be supplied in an automated file transfer format approved by the Bay of Plenty Regional Council;
+supplied in an automated file transfer format approved by the Bay of Plenty Regional Council;

-Data shall be submitted to a destination defined by the Bay of Plenty Regional Council; and
+submitted to a destination defined by the Bay of Plenty Regional Council; and

-Data shall be recorded and transferred using a ‘machine to machine’ electronic format meeting Bay of Plenty Regional Council requirements.
+recorded and transferred using a ‘machine to machine’ electronic format meeting Bay of Plenty Regional Council requirements.

-1.12 The water measurement sites / systems set out in Appendix B may only be altered or updated where the consent holder has proposed an amendment and the Bay of Plenty Regional Council has confirmed in writing that it is satisfied with the proposed amendments.
+The water measurement sites / systems set out in Appendix B may only be altered or updated where the consent holder has proposed an amendment and the Bay of Plenty Regional Council has confirmed in writing that it is satisfied that the proposed amendments meet the requirements of these conditions.

+Public Access

+The Consent Holder must maintain the nature and scope of public access to parts of the Scheme as described in the Application, subject to any modifications reasonably necessary to meet operational and safety requirements.
+For the avoidance of doubt, this condition does not limit the consent holder increasing or improving access.

 Review of Consent Conditions

-The Bay of Plenty Regional Council may, in [enter month / year] and then once every five years thereafter within three months of the anniversary of this consent, serve notice on the consent holder under section 128(1)(a)(i), (ii) or (iii), or (1)(b), or (1)(ba) of the Resource Management Act 1991 of its intention to review the conditions of this consent for any of the following purpose:
+The Bay of Plenty Regional Council may, in [November 2027] and then once every five years thereafter within three months of the anniversary of this consent commencing, serve notice on the consent holder under section 128(1)(a)(i), (ii) or (iii), or (1)(b), or (1)(ba) of the Resource Management Act 1991 of its intention to review the conditions of this consent for any of the following purposes:

-To deal with any adverse effect on the environment which may arise from the exercise of this resource consent and which is appropriate to deal with at a later stage; and / or
+To deal with any adverse effect on the environment which may arise from the exercise of this resource consent and which is appropriate to deal with at a later stage, including as a result of monitoring required by the resource consent conditions; and / or

 To enable any levels, flows, rates, or standards set in a relevant National Environmental Standard, National Planning Standard or Operative Regional Plan to be met; and / or

-To require the adoption of the best practicable option for any discharge permit to remove or reduce any adverse effects on the environment.
+To require the adoption of the best practicable option for any discharge permit to prevent or minimise any adverse effects on the environment.

 The consent holder must pay the Bay of Plenty Regional Council the fair and reasonable costs associated with a review.

+Emergency Conditions

+For the purposes of Conditions 5.2, 6.1, 7.2, 9.4 and 11.2, “Emergency Conditions” exist when:

+The operation of the Scheme has been compromised as a result of maintenance or a fault on any generator, associated control, or communications equipment or the transmission network; or

+An event outside the control of the consent holder occurs, such as a flood, earthquake, volcanic eruption, tsunami, forest fire, cyber-attack, or deliberate vandalism or sabotage to the Scheme.

 EASTERN DIVERSIONS